StreamlabsSupport/Streamlabs-Desktop/README.md

 1. Log out from SLOBS, restart the application as administrator and log back in.
 2. You can also double check your stream key if this is still correct.
 3. Install [Windows C++ Redistributable](#install-visual-c-redistributable)
+4. If signed into Streamlabs OBS with twitch you can run the auto-optimizer in settings > General.

 If you are using NVENC/AMD encoding;